dappnode/DAppNodePackage-holesky-obol/getting-started.md

 1. **Maximum Clusters**: The package supports a maximum of 5 clusters.

-2. **Services**: Each cluster requires two dedicated services: Charon and Teku validator.
+2. **Services**: Each cluster requires two dedicated services: Charon and validator service.

 ## Getting the ENR